jawah/niquests/docs/user/advanced.rst

 The reduction in authority intentionally moves transport policy to the host:

-* The host owns DNS, TCP, TLS, certificate trust, and protocol negotiation.
+- The host owns DNS, TCP, TLS, certificate trust, and protocol negotiation.
   ``verify=False``, custom CA bundles, and TLS client certificates are consequently rejected.
-* Custom DNS resolvers, source-address binding, SOCKS/HTTP proxies, and raw WebSocket upgrades are unavailable because the component never receives a socket.
+- Custom DNS resolvers, source-address binding, SOCKS/HTTP proxies, and raw WebSocket upgrades are unavailable because the component never receives a socket.
-* The negotiated HTTP version and low-level connection information are not exposed by the WIT contract. ``response.http_version`` and ``response.conn_info`` should not be used for transport decisions on this path.
+- The negotiated HTTP version and low-level connection information are not exposed by the WIT contract. :attr:`response.http_version <niquests.Response.http_version>` and :attr:`response.conn_info <niquests.Response.conn_info>` should not be used for transport decisions on this path.
-* Connection reuse, multiplexing, and maximum concurrency are host concerns.
+- Connection reuse, multiplexing, and maximum concurrency are host concerns.
 Pool sizing and HTTP-version toggles cannot compel the host to change its behavior.
-* WASI HTTP has no intermediate-response channel, so the ``early_response`` hook does not observe informational 1xx responses.
+- WASI HTTP has no intermediate-response channel, so the ``early_response`` hook does not observe informational 1xx responses.
-* Request and response body streaming, SSE, retries, cookies, redirects, upload progress, trailers, and ``allow_redirects=False`` remain managed by Niquests where the WIT version exposes the necessary resources.
+- Request and response body streaming, SSE, retries, cookies, redirects, upload progress, trailers, and ``allow_redirects=False`` remain managed by Niquests where the WIT version exposes the necessary resources.
-* Connect, first-byte, and between-byte timeout values are passed to WIT request options.
+- Connect, first-byte, and between-byte timeout values are passed to WIT request options.
 Enforcement and error timing ultimately belong to the host implementation.

 Host behavior is implementation-specific.
 For example, Wasmtime's stock WASI HTTP